 Support at work

-- be able to talk to a welfare officer or occupational health adviser who knows about carers
+- talk to a welfare officer or occupational health adviser who knows about carers

-- get in-house information and advice, counselling or attend support/networking groups
+- get in-house information and advice, counselling or go to support or networking groups

-- receive a subscription to carers' organisations, or employee services
+- receive a subscription to carer organisations or employee services

 Special leave arrangements and time off in emergencies

-Most carers know they can get emergency leave (whether paid or unpaid), but there are other leave arrangements that your employer might be able to offer.
+Most carers know they can get emergency leave (paid or unpaid), but there are other leave arrangements that your employer might be able to offer.
 These include:

 - compassionate leave